 Professor Rebecca Earley

-Becky's approach is research-informed practice which encompasses making materials and prototypes, writing and exhibition curation.
-She is a skilled workshop facilitator and communicator, specialising in the translation of cross disciplinary design-led research into commercial contexts for sustainable fashion textiles.
-Becky particularly enjoys the challenge of educating and inspiring all kinds of audiences into more sustainable choices and actions towards a circular future.
+Becky's practice research encompasses making materials and prototypes, exhibition curation and writing.
+She is also a highly skilled workshop facilitator and communicator, specialising in the translation of cross disciplinary design-led research into commercial contexts for sustainable fashion textiles and other fields.
+She particularly enjoys the challenge of educating and inspiring all kinds of audiences into more sustainable choices and actions towards circular futures.

-Becky currently supervises PhD researchers who are exploring a range of approaches to sustainable textile design and material innovation:
+Becky currently supervises four UAL PhD researchers who are exploring a range of approaches to sustainable textile design and material innovation:

-Becky's first completions are Dr Kate Goldsworthy (laser finishing for mono material textiles, 2013) and Dr Jen Ballie (the textile designer as co-design facilitator towards more sustainable consumption, 2014); Dr Clara Vuletich (The Transitionary Textile Designer: the role of the textile craft practitioner and the transformation of the self and the social context, 2017).
+Becky's completions include Dr Kate Goldsworthy (laser finishing for mono material textiles, 2013); Dr Jen Ballie (the textile designer as co-design facilitator towards more sustainable consumption, 2014); Dr Clara Vuletich (The Transitionary Textile Designer: the role of the textile craft practitioner and the transformation of the self and the social context, 2017).
 She also supervised Miriam Ribul’s PhD between 2015-17.

 Find out more about Becky's work at: